How To Plan A Perfect Day Trip From Florence To Cinque Terre

 What to wear in Cinque Terre

-Your day trip to Cinque Terre should all be about comfort.
+Your day trip to Cinque Terre from Florence should all be about comfort.
 If you plan to do a bit of hiking, you will need to wear appropriate footwear.
 The trails, though well marked, can be challenging and the last thing you want to do is navigating them while wearing flip-flops or sandals.

 Here are some recommended items: